 Of special importance is the fact that the museum houses many remains from the city's earlier phases, especially the Bronze Age, when Miletus maintained close links with Crete and the Greek mainland, and the 6th century BC Archaic period, when it was one of the leading centres of Greek culture and thought.
 In spite of their major significance, these periods are hard to grasp among the ruins now visible – the city was rebuilt after its 493 BC destruction by the Persians.

 Spacious, well-lit and informatively labelled in English (alas, this is still not the case in many of Turkey's regional museums), Milet Müzesi now stands proud as one of the country's finest archaeological exhibits.
 As an extra boon, it includes displays of material from two other major sites nearby, the city of Priene and the shrine of Apollo at Didyma, both of which are highlights on our cruises in the area.

 A visit to Miletus Museum invites us to enjoy its immense wealth of objects, large and small, to be intrigued by strange and mysterious aspects of the ancient Milesians' rituals and beliefs, to be fascinated by their technology, and to simply admire the beauty of their art.

-These pictures represent only a tiny sample from the many hundreds of objects on show at the new museum.
-So, even those who have been to Miletus before on a Turkey tour now have an extra reason to return once more to the ancient metropolis of southern Ionia, for example on one of our archaeological cruises along the west coast of Turkey.
+So, even those who have been to Miletus before on a Turkey tour now have an extra reason to return once more to the ancient metropolis of southern Ionia, for example on one of our escorted tours in Europe.